runtimeverification/wasm-semantics/media/201912-dlab-reverse-bytes-blog.md

 ## Helping the prover along

 Simply stating the above proof obligation and giving it to the prover will result in inconclusive results.
-The prover will fail without neither having proven or disproved the claim.
+The prover will fail without having proven or disproven the claim.

 One reason for this failure is that under the hood, there is a good deal of modular arithmetic going on.
 This happens when we transition from the bytes in memory to integer values, and back.